-In fact, a very different reflectivity and maximum depth of penetration are visible in the data: it is more than 150 ns in the central sector, decreasing to 70-80 ns in the rest of the radar profiles (Fig. 3c): this fact suggests sharp lateral variations of subsurface media (Figs. 3d) and, possibly, of the velocity field.
-Thus, we have first tested a 1D time migration algorithm (Kirchhoff) by performing a migration velocity scan (MVS) analysis (Forte and Pipan, 2017) and inspecting the success of diffraction hyperbola collapse after migration.
-We have varied constant values of EM velocity, from a minimum of 0.06 up to $0.12 \,\mathrm{m}\,\mathrm{ns}^{-1}$, with steps of $0.01 \,\mathrm{m}\,\mathrm{ns}^{-1}$, to evaluate considerable variation in dielectric properties of surveyed media.
-The MVS is characterized by a higher velocity for the central sector of the GPR profiles which displays high reflectivity: Fig. 4 illustrates an example of the migration results obtained on the profile cmt1n_a, by using three constant values of average velocity.
-The profile in Fig. 4a shows the unmigrated version characterized by numerous hyperbolic and half-hyperbolic diffractions originated by single scatter points and wavy reflections (white arrows).
-In Fig. 4b we display the first test using $v = 0.07 \,\mathrm{m}\,\mathrm{ns}^{-1}$, showing overall good results, with slight under-migration at a few points mainly located within the shallower sediments (light-blue arrows).
-The hyperbolic diffractions are also nicely collapsed using higher velocity $(v = 0.09 \text{ m ns}^{-1})$ as shown in Fig. 4c (dark-blue arrows), even if some imaging problems affect deeper reflections.
-The last migration scan test ($v = 0.11 \text{ m ns}^{-1}$) displays a good result only in few profile sectors (dark-blue arrows), particularly localized within the sectors with high reflectivity, displaying an improved lateral reflection continuity.
+In fact, a very different reflectivity and maximum depth of penetration are visible in the data: it is more than 150 ns in the central sector, reducing to 70-80 ns in the rest of the radar profiles (Fig. 3c): this fact suggests sharp lateral variations of subsurface media (Figs. 3d) and possibly of the velocity field.
+Thus, we have first tested a 1D time migration algorithm (Kirchhoff) performing a Migration Velocity Scan (MVS) analysis (Forte and Pipan 2017) and inspecting the success of diffraction hyperbola collapse after migration.
+We have varied constant values of EM velocity, from a minimum of 0.06 up to 0.12 m/ns, with steps of 0.01 m/ns, to evaluate considerable variation in dielectric properties of surveyed media.
+The MVS is characterized by a higher velocity for the central sector of the GPR profiles which displays high reflectivity: Fig. 4 illustrates an example of the migration results obtained on the profile cmtln a, by using three constant values of average velocity.
+The profile in Fig. 4a shows the unmigrated version characterized by numerous hyperbolic and half hyperbolic diffractions originated by single scatter points and wavy reflections (white arrows).
+In Fig. 4b we display the first test using v = 0.07 m/ns, showing overall good results, with slightly under-migration at a few points mainly located within the shallower sediments (light-blue arrows).
+The hyperbolic diffractions are also nicely collapsed using higher velocity (v = 0.09 m/ns) as shown in Fig. 4c (dark-blue arrows), even if some imaging problems affect deeper reflections.
+The last migration scan test (v =0.11 m/ns) displays a good result only in few profile sectors (dark-blue arrows), particularly localized within the sectors with high reflectivity, displaying an improved lateral reflection continuity.
 The rest of the radar profiles show generally poor imaging, particularly in the area characterized by strong attenuation, where the wavy reflection is over-migrated (red arrows indicating migration smiles, Fig. 4d).